Logit Distance Bounds Representational Similarity: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \textbf{Limitations.} \looseness=-1 \textbf{(i)} As in prior works~\citep{khemakhem2020ice, roeder2021linear, nielsen2025does}, we assume that the number of labels exceeds the representation dimension plus one.
-This is satisfied for language models with large vocabularies, but may be restrictive in standard image-classification settings with few classes.
-In future work, we would thus like to do experiments on language models, where our assumptions are likely to be met.
+This is satisfied for most modern language models with large vocabularies (e.g. GPT-3~\citep{brown2020language}, Llama 3~\citep{Meta2024}, Mistral 7B~\citep{Jiangetal2023}), but may be restrictive in standard image-classification settings with few classes.
+Also, systematic experiments are needed to see how using logit distance will interact with and affect optimization in distillation of larger models.
+In future work, we would therefore like to do experiments on language models, where our assumptions are likely to be met.
 Extending our results to regimes where the number of labels is equal to, or smaller than, the representation dimension~\citep{marconato2024all} is another key next step. \textbf{(ii)} In our~\cref{def:direct_rep_distance}, we assumed our models to be in general position (\cref{assumption:general_position}).
 This resembles the diversity assumption (\cref{assu:diversity-condition}), but it is stronger.
-Similar to diversity, it is satisfied with high probability for random vectors in high dimension ($m$ large) under mild conditions.
+Similar to diversity, it is satisfied with high probability for random vectors in high dimension ($m$ large) under mild conditions. \textbf{(iii)} Our results suggest a trade-off between capturing the structure of teacher representations and ignoring information about unlikely labels which might be noisy.
+If we ignore the unlikely labels, as KL does, then we are not necessarily capturing the structure of teacher representations.
+On the other hand, if the structure of the teacher representations is important, e.g. we know the teacher has interpretable concepts we want to preserve, then we must also consider the unlikely labels, as the logit distance does.
+In the case where the structure of unlikely labels of the teacher is not meaningful, the logit distance may steer students to learn a ``noisy'' behavior. \textbf{(iv)} Most of our results assume that the dimensions of the representations of the compared models are the same.
+In \cref{th:cca}, we have an initial theoretical result bounding canonical correlations, which allows different dimensions.
+This bound is illustrated in \cref{fig:f1_bound}.

 \textbf{Notions of representational similarity.} Our results show that having models whose distributions are close in KL divergence does not provide strong guarantees for \emph{linear} representational similarity.
 If closeness in KL induces a robust notion of representational similarity, it is therefore likely to be of a different kind.
-Relatedly, \citet{huh2024platonic} report that standard linear similarity metrics reveal limited convergence, whereas a mutual $k$-nearest-neighbor metric on representation space uncovers strong alignment across models.
+Relatedly, \citet{huh2024position} report that standard linear similarity metrics reveal limited convergence, whereas a mutual $k$-nearest-neighbor metric on representation space uncovers stronger alignment across models.
 Other similarity notions are discussed in~\cref{app:related_work}.